I Thought You Were Stronger: Guest stars

-Sterling K. Brown voices Angstrom Levy, the primary antagonist of the episode, who previously appeared in the first and second episodes of the season.
-Levy is portrayed as a highly intelligent human with the ability to traverse dimensions and observe numerous realities within the multiverse.
-Josh Keaton provides the voice for Agent Spider, a character Mark Grayson encounters during a multiverse sequence.
-The character adapts Spider-Man's role in the Marvel Team-Up crossover tie-in with the original Invincible comic's issue #33, part of Three's Company, with Keaton having previously voiced Spider-Man in multiple Marvel productions.
-Clancy Brown voices General Kregg, a Viltrumite leader tasked with overseeing Omni-Man's imprisonment and planned execution, as well as Ka-Hor, a buried pharaoh on Earth.
+Sterling K. Brown voices Angstrom Levy, the episode’s primary antagonist, who previously appeared in the season’s first two episodes.
+Levy is depicted as a human capable of creating portals that allow him to travel between alternate dimensions.
+Josh Keaton voices Agent Spider, a character encountered by Mark during a multiverse sequence.
+The character is an adaptation of Spider-Man from the crossover tie-in in Marvel Team-Up #14, with Keaton having previously voiced Spider-Man in several Marvel productions.
+Clancy Brown voices General Kregg, a Viltrumite leader overseeing Omni-Man’s imprisonment and planned execution, and Ella Purnell voices Jane, alongside Chloe Bennet as explorers involved in Ka-Hor's temple on Earth.